Adelaide Neilson: Early life

-Neilson was the daughter of a strolling actress, Anne Brown, and was born, out of wedlock, at 35 St Peters Square Leeds in the West Riding of Yorkshire.
+Neilson was the daughter of an actress, Anne Brown, and was born, out of wedlock, at 35 St Peters Square Leeds in the West Riding of Yorkshire.
 In childhood she was known as Elizabeth Anne Bland, her mother having subsequently married a mechanic and house decorator named Samuel Bland.
 She grew up in relative poverty, initially in Skipton and later Guiseley, West Yorkshire (near Leeds).
 She attended a Wesleyan Methodist Sunday school and then worked at a mill in Guiseley and as a nursery maid.

 When she was about 15 years old Neilson secretly left her home and made her way to London.
 Soon after she reached London, she obtained employment because of her beauty, as a member of the ballet at one of the theatres, and in that way she began her professional career.
 Various romantic tales were later printed concerning her way of life at that time.

 Marriage

 She married Philip Henry Lee, the son of a clergyman resident at Stoke Bruerne, Northamptonshire, on 30 November 1864 at St. Mary's Church, Newington, Surrey using the name Lilian Adelaide Lizon.
 She was 16 or 17 years old at the time of her marriage.
 At her later adult baptism at St. Peter's Church, Leeds on 30 December 1866 (born 3 March 1848) she claimed to be named Lilian Adelaide Lizon, daughter of the Spanish couple Pierre and Annie Lizon of St. Peters Square, and Pierre's quality being described as gentleman.